-As part of its effort to invest in economic growth within the region, Southern Minnesota Initiative Foundation (SMIF) is offering $100,000 in Incentive Grants to 501(c)(3) nonprofit organizations or units/agencies of local, state, or federal government.
+OWATONNA, Minn., February 8, 2016 - As part of its effort to invest in economic growth within the region, Southern Minnesota Initiative Foundation (SMIF) is offering $100,000 in Incentive Grants to 501(c)(3) nonprofit organizations or units/agencies of local, state, or federal government.
 Grants up to $20,000 are available to support collaborative projects or programs in early childhood and economic development areas.
-Applications for this grant round are due February 15, 2015, with awards announced in April.
+Applications for this grant round are due March 21, 2016, with awards announced in May.

 "We want to focus on very specific early childhood and economic development issues that we believe are critical to the long-term economic vitality of our region," notes Tim Penny, President/CEO.
 "These Incentive Grants are designed to support projects that involve collaboration and achieve sustainable, measurable results."

 SMIF is looking for grant applications that encourage new asset-based approaches on issues within our focus areas.

 Strengthen children's social and emotional health and school readiness